janko/tus-ruby-server/README.md

 Tus-ruby-server provides a `Tus::Server` Roda app, which you can run in your `config.ru`.
-That way you can run `Tus::Server` both as a standalone app or as part of your main app (though it's recommended to run it as a standalone app, as explained in the "Performance considerations" section of this README).
+That way you can run `Tus::Server` both as a standalone app or as part of your main app.

 ```rb
 # config.ru